Dolbeault Harmonic $(1,1)$-forms on $4$-dimensional compact quotients of Lie Groups with a left invariant almost Hermitian structure: Introduction

 is finite.
 If the almost complex structure $J$ is integrable, i.e., if $(M,J)$ is a complex manifold, then the numbers $h^{p,q}_{\delbar}$ depend only on the complex structure and not on the metric, being the dimensions of the $(p,q)$-Dolbeault cohomology spaces by Hodge theory.

-Whether the numbers $h^{p,q}_{\delbar}$ depend or not on the choice of the almost Hermitian metric $\omega$ on a given compact almost Hermitian manifold $(M,J,\omega)$ is a question by Kodaira and Spencer, appeared as Problem 20 in Hirzebruch’s 1954 problem list \cite{Hi}.
-Recently, in \cite{HZ} (cf. \cite{HZ2}), Holt and Zhang proved that the number $h^{0,1}_{\delbar}$ depends on the choice of the metric on a given compact almost complex $4$-manifold, answering to Kodaira and Spencer.
-They also proved that on a compact almost K\"ahler $4$-manifold it holds $h^{1,1}_\delbar=b^-+1$, see \cite[Proposition 6.1]{HZ}.
-Later, in \cite{TT}, Tardini and Tomassini proved that also the number $h^{1,1}_{\delbar}$ depends on the choice of the metric.
+Whether or not the numbers $h^{p,q}_{\delbar}$ depend on the choice of the almost Hermitian metric $\omega$ on a given compact almost Hermitian manifold $(M,J,\omega)$ is a question by Kodaira and Spencer, which appeared as Problem 20 in Hirzebruch’s 1954 problem list \cite{Hi}.
+Recently, in \cite{HZ} (cf. \cite{HZ2}), Holt and Zhang proved that the number $h^{0,1}_{\delbar}$ depends on the choice of the metric on a given compact almost complex $4$-manifold, answering the question of Kodaira and Spencer.
+They also proved that on a compact almost K\"ahler $4$-manifold it holds that $h^{1,1}_\delbar=b^-+1$, see \cite[Proposition 6.1]{HZ}.
+Later, in \cite{TT}, Tardini and Tomassini proved that the number $h^{1,1}_{\delbar}$ also depends on the choice of the metric.
 In particular, on a compact almost Hermitian $4$-manifold $(M,J,\omega)$, they proved that $h^{1,1}_{\delbar}=b^-$ if $\omega$ is strictly locally conformally almost K\"ahler, and $h^{1,1}_{\delbar}=b^-+1$ if $\omega$ is globally conformally almost K\"ahler, see \cite[Theorem 3.7]{TT}.
 Moreover, very recently, in \cite[Theorem 3.1]{Ho} Holt proved that $h^{1,1}_{\delbar}=b^-+1$ and $h^{1,1}_{\delbar}=b^-$ are the only two possible options on a compact almost Hermitian 4-manifold.
 As a corollary, he obtained the following \begin{theorem}[{\cite[Corollary 3.2]{Ho}}] Let $(M,J,\omega)$ be a compact almost Hermitian $4$-manifold.
 Assume that $\omega$ is Gauduchon, i.e., $\del\delbar\omega=0$.
 Then, $h^{1,1}_\delbar(M,J,\omega)=b^-+1$ if and only if there exists an anti self dual $(1,1)$-form $\gamma\in A^{1,1}(M,J)$ satisfying

 Otherwise, $h^{1,1}_\delbar(M,J,\omega)=b^-$. \end{theorem} Recall that if $\omega$ is Gauduchon, then the space of Dolbeault harmonic $(1,1)$-forms is expressed by